What is YPL?

 YPL strengthens linkages between emerging leaders across the Pacific and the United States.
 These relationships between the younger generation of government, civic and business leaders help to harness the extraordinary potential of youth in the region to address critical challenges and expand opportunities.

-YPL is hosting its seventh regional leadership conference in Port Moresby in April 2020 with a record number of delegates from across the Pacific.
+YPL hosted its seventh regional leadership conference in Port Moresby in April 2020 with a record number of delegates from across the Pacific.
 YPL is running its third annual Small Grants Program, a competition for seed funding for YPL alumni to implement community projects, and YPL is hosting its first sub-regional workshop in French Polynesia in October 2020.
 For more details on upcoming opportunities, please follow the Young Pacific Leaders on Facebook (@youngpacificleaders), Instagram (@weareyoungpacificleaders), and via the hashtags #YPL and #YoungPacificLeaders.

 YPL has hosted six regional leadership conferences in American Samoa (2013), Independent State of Samoa (2014), Auckland (2015), Honolulu (2016), Honolulu (2018), and Suva (2019).